-- (i) Nanjing Grand Ocean Dongfadao Catering Co., Ltd. - (1) The Group signed an investment agreement with Shanghai Dongfadao Catering Management Co., Ltd. (hereinafter referred to as Shanghai Dongfadao) on May 6, 2021.
-The investment agreement negotiated an investment of RMB 7,000,000, and jointly established Nanjing Grand Ocean Dongfadao Catering Co., Ltd (hereinafter referred to as Nanjing Dongfadao), the Group acquires 49% of the equity, and the cooperation period is 5 years.
-As of June 30, 2021, the Group has invested \$30,373 thousand (RMB 7,000 thousand). - (2) The share repurchase agreement of the investment agreement A. If Shanghai Dongfadao needs to be listed, it can negotiate with the Group about share repurchase.
-The equity of Nanjing Dongfadao can be repurchased after the written consent of the Group.
-B. If Nanjing Dongfadao continue to be negative of profit for six months or accumulate profit loss amount to RMB 5,000 thousand, the consolidated company will have the right to notify Shanghai Dongfadao to repurchase the shares holding by the Group unconditionally, and the repurchase price shall be deducting the profit distribution in previous of the total investment of the Group. - (ii) Sandmartin International Holdings Limited
+(i)Nanjing Grand Ocean Dongfadao Catering Co., Ltd.

+- (1) On May 6, 2021, the Group signed 5 year investment agreement with Shanghai Dongfadao Catering Management Co., Ltd. (hereinafter referred to as "Shanghai Dongfadao") at the amount of CNY 7,000 thousand, and jointly established Nanjing Grand Ocean Dongfadao Catering Co., Ltd. (hereinafter referred as Nanjing Dongfadao), wherein the Group will acquire 49% of the entire equity.
+The Group has invested the amount of \$30,856 thousand (CNY 7,000 thousand) for the years ended December 31, 2022. - (2) The share repurchase agreement of the investment agreement - a) If Shanghai Dongfadao requires to be listed, the share repurchase can be negotiated with the Group and the equity of Nanjing Dongfadao can be repurchased via written consent.

+b) If the deficit of Nanjing Dongfadao continues to accumulate for six months or has reached the amount of CNY 5,000 thousand, the Group has the right to notify Shanghai Dongfadao to repurchase its shares unconditionally, at a price deemed as the difference between the total investment amount of the Group and the profit distribution obtained in previous period.

+(ii) Sandmartin International Holdings Limited